Choosing a Degree

 Business, Management & MBA Degrees

-Business (along with its many subfields) has long been the most popular college major, according to the Department of Education.
-For students choosing a major in business, Value Colleges has a thorough guide to the options available to future accountants, executives, and entrepreneurs at all college degree levels.
-Whether you’re just starting your path with an associate’s in accounting, or looking to earn your MBA or MSM, Value Colleges has the lowdown on online business programs, financial aid, and salary expectations in all sorts of business career paths.
+Are you just starting your path with an associate in accounting?
+Are you looking to earn your MBA or MSM?
+Value Colleges has the lowdown on online business programs, financial aid, and salary expectations in all sorts of business career paths.
 You can also link to our many rankings of business degree programs, from online MBAs to Master’s in Taxation.

 Healthcare, Behavioral Science & Nursing Degrees

-The Department of Education points out that health sciences, including nursing, is the second most popular degree program in the nation, and it’s no wonder.
-With healthcare jobs expected to grow strongly for the foreseeable future (as much as 18%, according to the Bureau of Labor Statistics), high school graduates and working adults alike are turning to careers in health.
+The Department of Education points out that health sciences, including nursing, is the second most popular degree program in the nation.
+It’s no wonder.
+Healthcare jobs are expected to grow strongly for the foreseeable future.
+They’ll increase as much as 18%, according to the Bureau of Labor Statistics.
+High school graduates and working adults alike are turning to careers in health.
 For the rundown on everything from online RN to BSN degree programs, to financial aid and nursing certification requirements, take a look at the Value Colleges guide to college majors in health sciences and nursing.
 There are few careers as likely to give students a reliable return on their college investment.

 Teaching & Education Degrees

-Few career paths are as stable as education; jobs in business or trades may come and go, but a good teacher will never be without a job for long.
-That’s one reason education is forever one of the most popular degrees – the second most popular master’s degree, according to the National Center for Education Statistics.
-Without a doubt, the teaching field has its challenges, and it’s definitely not for everyone, but for prospective students with the fortitude, passion, and will to be teachers, Value Colleges has what you need to make an informed decision.
+Few career paths are as stable as education. jobs in business or trades may come and go, but a good teacher will never be without a job for long.
+That’s one reason education is forever one of the most popular degrees.
+It’s the second most popular master’s degree, according to the National Center for Education Statistics.
+Without a doubt, the teaching field has its challenges.
+It’s definitely not for everyone, but for prospective students with the fortitude, passion, and will to be teachers, Value Colleges has what you need to make an informed decision.
 From choosing a degree program to the certification requirements, the VC guide to teaching and education degrees will help you make a smart investment in your future.

 Science, Technology, Mathematics & Engineering Degrees

-There’s a simple reason STEM careers are some of the highest-paying jobs in the world – not everyone has the math and tech skills to pull off engineering or high-level computer science.
-With a lower pool of applicants, comes higher pay, well into six figures for jobs like nuclear engineers or biomedical researchers.
-Often, someone with those kinds of math and science skills know they’re going into STEM, but choosing a STEM degree program can still be a challenge, with so many option available.
-The Value Colleges guide to STEM degrees gives prospective engineers, researchers, and scientists a clear, direct, and no-nonsense look at what it takes to go into a college education in science and technology.
+There’s a simple reason STEM careers are some of the highest-paying jobs in the world.
+Not everyone has the math and tech skills to pull off engineering or high-level computer science.
+With a lower pool of applicants comes higher pay.
+It’s well into six figures for jobs like nuclear engineers or biomedical researchers.
+Often, someone with those kinds of math and science skills know they’re going into STEM.
+But choosing a STEM degree program can still be a challenge, with so many options available.
+The Value Colleges guide to STEM degrees gives prospective engineers, researchers, and scientists a clear, direct look at what it takes to go into a college education in science and technology.

 Art & Design Degrees